Infineon/secure-sockets/README.md

 The secure sockets library provides APIs to create software that can send and/or receive data over the network using sockets.
 This library supports both secure and non-secure sockets, and abstracts the complexity involved in directly using network stack and security stack APIs.
 This library supports both IPv4 and IPv6 addressing modes for UDP and TCP sockets.

-To ease the integration of Wi-Fi connectivity components, this secure sockets library has been bundled into the [Wi-Fi middleware core library](https://github.com/Infineon/wifi-mw-core).
+To ease the integration of Wi-Fi connectivity components, this secure sockets library has been bundled into the [Wi-Fi core freertos lwip mbedtls library](https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls).

 ## Features and functionality

 - Supports non-secure TCP and UDP sockets

-- Secure TCP (TLS) socket communication using mbed TLS library
+- Secure TCP (TLS) socket communication using Mbed TLS library

 - Supports both IPv4 and IPv6 addressing.
 Only link-local IPv6 addressing is supported